arturcgs/masters-side-projects/README.md

 # Masters

-This repository is for my notebboks and databases regarding my Marter's Degree Program.
+This repository is for code and data regarding my Marter's Degree Program.